mucsci-students/2023sp-420-SNEK/README.md

              -!save score - Bring up prompts for saving your score into High Scores if applicable.
              -!load - Bring up the prompts for loading a saved game.
-             -!scores - Display you status for the current puzzle.
+             -!scores - Display the scoreboard for the current game and your current points.
              -!rank - Display available ranks and point thresholds per rank.
              -!shuffle - Shuffle the shown puzzle honeycomb randomly, changing the order of the letter randomly other than the